 Call & Participant State

-You can access call, participant and client state using hooks.
-These hooks are reactive (their value is updated on WebSocket events and API calls).
+Access call, participant, and client state using reactive hooks that update on WebSocket events and API calls.

 Call state